Infertility in men

-- Abstain from ejaculation for several days before the test because each ejaculation can reduce sperm count.
+- Abstain from ejaculation for several days before (but no more than 5 days) the test because each ejaculation can reduce sperm count.

 - Collect a sample of your semen either by masturbating into a sterilized cup or having sexual intercourse using a special collection condom.